-The Advisory Council of the Coalition for National Trauma Research is being seated now.
-It will include one representative of each Stakeholder member organization along with at least one designee from the Board of Directors.
+The Advisory Council of the Coalition for National Trauma Research includes one representative of each Stakeholder member organization along with at least one designee from the Board of Directors.
 Members of the Advisory Council serve a one-year term.

 Anna Newcomb, PhD